Contacts

 Opinions Videogames

-The lesson of gaming for music
+The Lesson of Gaming for Music

-, by Simone Autera
+, by Simone Autera, translated by Alex Foti

 Inspired by the business model of online gaming, the recording industry is moving from a product-based economy to one revolving around music fans and their creative and expressive needs, in order to be economically sustainable.
 Ariana Grande on Fortnite and Lil Nas X on Roblox are just a start